webdevjeffus/css-for-sinatra/README.md

 ```

 ### Tables
 If your app displays complex user or game data, you'll probably want to show it in a table.
 The **main table** rule sets the table to fill the main element from side to side, and adds a margin at the bottom for whitespace between the table and the next element.
 The other rule, for **main th** and **td**, handles individual cells in the table.
-It set each cell, and therefore each column, to 25% of the width of the table, for a four-column table; if you need more or fewer columns, just change the percentage accordingly.
+It sets each cell, and therefore each column, to 25% of the width of the table, creating a four-column table; if you need more or fewer columns, just change the percentage accordingly.
 The cells rule also adds a bit of top and bottom padding within the cell, and centers the text within the cell.

 Remember that the background and border colors for tables were set in the "Colors" setion, above.